Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

-With the two remarks just given, we finally derive the following exact Chapman-Enskog dispersion relation (\ref{dispersion}):
+With these two remarks, we finally derive the following exact Chapman--Enskog dispersion relation (\ref{dispersion}):

-The Chapman-Enskog dispersion relation corresponds to the extended diffusion transport, and it comes back to the standard Fourier approximation in the limit of long waves $k/k_{\rm c} \ll 1$.
-The Chapman-Enskog solution does not exist as soon as $k/k_{\rm c} >1$.
-In the point $k_{\rm c} $, the extended diffusion branch crosses one of the non-hydrodynamic branches of the (\ref{Grad}).
-For larger $k$, the extended diffusion mode and the critical non-hydrodynamic mode produce a pair of complex conjugated solutions with the real part equal to $-\frac{1}{2\tau_R }$.
-The imaginary part of this extension after $k_{\rm c}$ has the asymptotics $\pm iu_{2}k$, as $k\to \infty$, and where $u_2 =c/\sqrt{3}$ is the (undamped) second sound velocity in the model (\ref{Grad}) (see equation (\ref{wave})).
-Though the spectrum of the original eq. (\ref{Grad}) continues indeed after $k_{\rm c} $, the Chapman-Enskog method does not recognize this extension as a part of the hydrodynamic branch, {\it while the second sound regime is born from the extended diffusion after the coupling to the critical non-hydrodynamic mode.}
+This dispersion relation corresponds to the extended diffusion transport, and it comes back to the standard Fourier approximation in the limit of long waves $k/k_{\rm c} \ll 1$.
+The Chapman--Enskog solution does not exist as soon as $k/k_{\rm c} >1$.
+For $k=k_{\rm c} $, the extended diffusion branch crosses one of the non-hydrodynamic branches of (\ref{equationa}), (\ref{equationb}).
+For larger $k$, the extended diffusion mode and the critical non-hydrodynamic mode produce a pair of complex conjugate solutions with the real part equal to $-\frac{1}{2\tau_R }$.
+The imaginary part of this extension after $k_{\rm c}$ attains the asymptotic value $\pm iu_{2}k$, as $k\to \infty$, where $u_2 =c/\sqrt{3}$ is the (undamped) second sound velocity in the model (\ref{equationa}), (\ref{equationb}) (see equation (\ref{wave})).
+Although the spectrum of the original (\ref{equationa}), (\ref{equationb}) continues indeed after $k_{\rm c} $, the Chapman--Enskog method does not recognize this extension as part of the hydrodynamic branch, {\it while the second sound regime is born from the extended diffusion after coupling with the critical non-hydrodynamic mode.}

 Finally, let us consider the opportunities provided by the Newton method as applied to the invariance equation.
-First, the invariance equation can be easily obtained in a closed form here.
-Consider again the expression for the heat flux in terms of the energy density (\ref{sigma}), ${\bfp}_{k}=i{\bfk}A(k^2 )e_{k}$, where now the function $A$ is not thought as the Chapman-Enskog series (\ref{AB}).
-The invariance equation is a constraint on the function $A$, expressing the form-invariance of the heat flux (\ref{sigma}) under both the dynamic equations (\ref{equationa}) and (\ref{equationb}).
-Computing the time derivative of the function (\ref{sigma}) due to equation (\ref{equationa}), we obtain:
+First, the invariance equation can be easily obtained in closed form here.
+Consider again the expression for the heat flux in terms of the energy density (\ref{AnnPhyssigma}), ${\bfp}_{k}=i{\bfk}A(k^2 )e_{k}$, where now the function $A$ is not thought as the Chapman--Enskog series (\ref{AB}).
+The invariance equation is a constraint on the function $A$, expressing the form-invariance of the heat flux (\ref{AnnPhyssigma}) under both the dynamic equations (\ref{equationa}) and (\ref{equationb}).
+Computing the time derivative of function (\ref{AnnPhyssigma}) due to equation (\ref{equationa}), we obtain: